dabamos/openadms-node/docs/README.md

 # OpenADMS Documenation

-Make sure that all development packages are install:
+Make sure that all development packages are installed:
 ```
 $ pipenv install --dev
 ```